allbecauseyoutoldmeso/apple_tree/README.md

 ## Apple Tree

 * Personal project.
-* A vegetarian version of the game traditionally known as 'hangman'.
+* A fruitarian version of the game traditionally known as 'hangman'.
 * Try to guess the hidden word letter by letter.
 For every incorrect guess an apple falls.
 If all the apples fall before you guess the whole word, you lose!
 * A Ruby/Sinatra app.
 * Uses an API request to 'setgetgo.com' to generate a random obscure word.